Prohibition is still to be achieved in the home, alternative care settings, day care, schools and penal institutions.

 Article 222 of the Equality and Citizenship Law, which was voted on 22 December 2016, aimed to amend article 371-1 of the Civil Code to state that parental authority must be exercised (unofficial translation) “with all due respect owed to [the child] and excluding all cruel, degrading or humiliating treatment, including any use of corporal violence”.
 However on 26 January 2017 the Constitutional Court annulled article 222 on a legal technicality, arguing that the amendment that had added article 222 to the Equality and Citizenship Bill had no link with the original text and thus was unconstitutional.

-In a speech presenting the new Action Plan on Violence Against Children 2017-2019, Minister for Families Laurence Rossignol reaffirmed her commitment to end corporal punishment in childrearing.
+In a speech presenting the new Action Plan on Violence Against Children 2017-2019, then Minister for Families Laurence Rossignol reaffirmed her commitment to end corporal punishment in childrearing.
 The Action Plan contains awareness-raising measures but it does not commit to prohibiting corporal punishment in legislation.

 Alternative care settings